 5) Ditch the notices.
 The “Notices” tab is a very important tab when you start out.
 You have the option to receive an email whenever someone sends you a Direct Message as well as when you get a new follower.
 I recommend that you turn these Notices OFF.
 Remember, you are just starting on Twitter, so who is going to send you a Direct Message that wouldn’t be able to send you an email?
 And you will get random people that will somehow find you and start following you…do you really want to clutter your email with this information?
 I didn’t think so.

 6) Professionally branded picture, please.
 I recommend that you use the same “Picture” that you use on LinkedIn.
 Why would you use anything different?
 Avoid the temptation and keep professional here.

 7) Standard design will do for now.
 You can set your background image of your profile using the “Design” tab.
 Just use a default image with a color scheme that you like.
 There is no need to do anything fancy here.
-Should you be a Photoshop pro and really want to customize things off the bat, here is how to create your own custom Twitter background.

 This is all you need to do to set-up your account.
 Your “Home” screen should show nothing in your “Timeline” and your Tweets, Followers, and Following should all display a big fat “zero.”
 Well done!
 You are now officially on Twitter!
 But before you start adding people to follow by selecting “Find People”, I highly recommend that you avoid the temptation and wait.
 Next week I will cover taking your first baby steps on Twitter, so make sure you get your account ready before then!